 How to Apply

 The Indigenous Studies program accepts applications on a rolling basis, so apply to begin your studies either in the fall or spring semester.
-To be considered for University or departmental scholarships, the priority consideration deadline is January 15 for fall.
+To be considered for University or departmental scholarships, the priority consideration deadline is April 1 for fall semester.

 - Transcript(s) from undergraduate or graduate institution(s) you have attended